 The current City of Austin Density Bonus programs serve households at 50-120% of the Median Family Income (MFI) for the Austin Metropolitan Statistical Area (MSA).
 This chart shows projected need for affordable housing from 2013-2040.
 The 2014 Comprehensive Housing Market Analysis findings did not show a current deficit in housing units affordable to households earning more than \$25,000 annually.
 However, we can see from the data provided here, that there will likely be a future deficit of housing affordable to households at all income levels.
 Additionally, many of the units currently available at a lower price point are not restricted and therefore market trends can result in the loss of currently market rate affordable units.

+- Occupied Housing Stock Affordable at 30% of Income 2013

-- Households at Income Level 2013 - Projected Households at Income Level 2040
+- Households at Income Level 2013

+- Projected Households at Income Level 2040

 Source: Fregonese & Associates, 2016